AnandAvinash9/Personal-Finance-Tracker/README.md

 # 💸 Personal Finance Tracker (C Program)

-A simple **command-line application** built in C to help users track their personal finances.
+A  **command-line application** built in C to help users track their personal finances.
 The app supports registration, login, adding income/expenses, setting a budget, and viewing transaction history — all with colorful CLI outputs!

 ---